Buddhism in Vietnam: Nguyễn dynasty and early modern period

 Tumultuous events in the latter half of the 18th century, such as peasant insurrections and the overthrow of regimes, created a mindset where Confucianism was no longer adequate, necessitating a new synthesis of the Three Teachings (Buddhism, Confucianism, Taoism).
-Scholar Ngo Thi Nham attempted this synthesis, though his ideas remained underpinned by Confucianism.
-He wrote several works, including Truc Lam Tong Chi Nguyen Thanh, dealing specifically with Buddhism.
+Scholar Ngô Thì Nhậm attempted this synthesis, though his ideas remained underpinned by Confucianism.
+He wrote several works, including Trúc Lâm Tông Chỉ Nguyên Thanh, dealing specifically with Buddhism.
 The Buddhist monk Toan Nhat was considered more successful, producing the work The Tale of Hua Su.
 This work, divided into four parts, incorporates Buddhist ideas and introduces themes unprecedented in Vietnamese literature, including anti-royalism (positing the teacher as more important than the emperor or parents), the necessary relation of labor to truth and mercy, and the necessary relation of armed struggle to authentic compassion.
 It contains episodes reflecting the epoch's realities, like war and injustice, and integrates Buddhist morality into contemporary thought.

 It was not until the 19th century that Buddhism regained some stature under the Nguyễn dynasty (1802–1945), which accorded royal support.
 While the Nguyễn dynasty (1802-early 20th century) was characterized by a resurgent Confucianism, Buddhism still thrived during this time, and its influence can be seen in the elite literature of the time.
 Buddhist monks and nuns also worked hard to collect, compile and print the Vietnamese Buddhist canon, which included unique Vietnamese Buddhist works and histories.
 Some key figures involved in this work included Phuc Dien, An Thien, Thanh Dam, and Dieu Nghiem.

 During the period of the Nguyễn dynasty as a protectorate of France (1887–1954), Buddhism developed an engaged Buddhist tendency towards a pro-active commitment to seeking solutions for sociopolitical problems.
 Despite the traditional Buddhist focus on release from the mundane world, monks made heroic contributions to anti-colonial insurrections.
-Examples include Vuong Quoc Chinh and Van Tru leading the 1898 revolt and Nguyen Huu Tri leading the 1916 revolt.
-Vo Tru organized resistance between 1893–94, and Cao Van Long spearheaded the 1916 attack on Saigon.
+Examples include Vương Quốc Chính and Van Tru leading the 1898 revolt and Nguyễn Hữu Trí leading the 1916 revolt.
+Võ Trứ organized resistance between 1893–94, and Cao Văn Long spearheaded the 1916 attack on Saigon.
 Vuong Quoc Chinh, a Confucian scholar and Buddhist devotee, led the 1898 attack on Hanoi, mobilizing patriotic forces under religious cover.